 Register the scheme through the Employment Related Securities (ERS) section of HMRC's website.

-If you have an HMRC account with PAYE set up, log in here: https://www.gov.uk/log-in-register-hmrc-online-services
+If you already have an HMRC account with PAYE set up, log in here and follow the steps.

-Important: If you don’t have an account with HMRC Online Services for PAYE, please note that it can take up to 3 weeks to set up.
-There’s also a delay of 24+ hours or more between registering a scheme (step 1) and being able to complete the initial notification (step 2).
+Important: If you don’t have PAYE on your account already, please note that it can take up to 3 weeks to set up.
+There’s also a delay of 24 hours or more between registering a scheme (step 1) and being able to complete the initial notification (step 2).
 So be sure to leave enough time to carry out the notification before the 92-day deadline.

 Locate the Employment Related Securities (ERS) box (with link) – towards the bottom of the page.